This leaflet provides a general overview of anaemia.

 What are the symptoms of anaemia?

 - Common symptoms are due to the reduced amount of oxygen in the body.
-These include: tiredness, lethargy, feeling faint, and becoming easily breathless.
+These include tiredness, having little energy (lethargy), feeling faint, and becoming easily breathless.

-- Less common symptoms include: headaches, palpitations, altered taste, and ringing in the ears (tinnitus).
+- Less common symptoms include headaches, a thumping heart (palpitations), altered taste, and ringing in the ears (tinnitus).

 - You may look pale.

 - Various other symptoms may develop, depending on the underlying cause of the anaemia.

 Lack of iron is the most common cause of anaemia in the UK.
 This is called iron-deficiency anaemia.
 If you eat a normal balanced diet, it usually contains enough iron.
 The separate leaflet called Iron-deficiency Anaemia will provide more information regarding an iron-rich diet.
 The following are some reasons that may lead to a lack of iron resulting in iron-deficiency anaemia:

 - Pregnancy or childhood growth spurts are times when you need more iron than usual.
 The amount of iron that you eat during these times may not be enough.